 Thanks to everyone who has contributed to this important TIA project.

-A new Regional Mid-sized Tourism Facilities Fund of $12 million over four years has been established by the Government to co-fund mid-sized infrastructure projects that deliver facilities utilised by visitors and that enhance the visitor experience.
+A new Regional Mid-sized Tourism Facilities Fund of $12 million over four years was established by the Government in 2016 to co-fund mid-sized infrastructure projects that deliver facilities utilised by visitors and that enhance the visitor experience.

 The Fund reflects the reality that some districts have a limited ability to respond to the pressure created by high or increasing levels of visitor numbers, because of their small ratepayer bases.
 It will help communities fund visitor-related facilities such as restrooms, carparks or minor water management projects, to help them maximise their tourism growth potential.

 A good start but not enough

 The $12 million fund is a good start, however TIA is calling on central government to establish a more substantial tourism infrastructure fund ($50 million - $100 million) to ensure councils can rapidly respond to investment needs and ensure the benefits of tourism growth are shared fairly.
 Read more.

 In March 2017, the Minister of Tourism Paula Bennett announced up to $5.5 million in extra funding to help regional communities respond to visitor growth through new tourism infrastructure was being made available.
 Read more.

 TIA believes the findings of our National Tourism Infrastructure Assessment support the case for a substantial Tourism Infrastructure Fund to support local projects

 Other TIA activity